pe3zx/my-infosec-awesome/README.md

 ---

 ### Privacy

-_Privacy and internet security guidelines for cyber activists_

 - [Digital Privacy at the U.S. Border: Protecting the Data On Your Devices](https://www.eff.org/wp/digital-privacy-us-border-2017)
 - [DIY Cybersecurity for Domestic Violence](https://hackblossom.org/domestic-violence/index.html)